 Literature in the Classroom

-In today’s fact-obsessed culture, the importance of literature on teaching and the classroom is sometimes questioned.
+In today’s fact-obsessed culture, why is literature important and why do teachers put such an emphasis on this subject?
 Why bother having kids read stories, spend their time with books about things and events that aren’t even real?
 Why not just teach them what they need to know and send them on their way?

 Of course, to most educators these questions seem ludicrous.
 Of course literature is important—why would it have such a central place in the curriculum if it wasn’t?
 But you may not realize in just how many ways literature really does contribute to a child’s education.
 Because education is and should be about more than passing on dry information; it’s also about fostering critical thinking skills and an understanding of the world around us.